bxparks/AUniter/tools/README.md

-1. If your program is composed of multiple files (one `*.ino`, and several `*.cpp` and `*.h` files), then you need to replicate those lines for each file where you need to do different things for different target enviroments.
+1. If your program is composed of multiple files (one `*.ino`, and several `*.cpp` and `*.h` files), then you need to replicate those lines for each file where you need to do different things for different target environments.
 1. If you compile your program with the Arduino IDE, none of these `AUNITER_*` macros are defined, so you will hit the `#error` message.

-The recommended solution is to create a `config.h` file that centrallizes the dependencies on a particular AUniter target environment, and use `#include` to include that file in other `*.h` and `*.cpp` files.
+The recommended solution is to create a `config.h` file that centralizes the dependencies on a particular AUniter target environment, and use `#include` to include that file in other `*.h` and `*.cpp` files.
 The macro `AUNITER` is the one macro that is automatically defined when the `auniter.sh` script is used